Rolling tachyons for separated brane-antibrane systems: Discussion

 The worldsheet theory contains more information about the tachyon effective action, besides imposing that the rolling tachyon background of interest should be a solution of its equations of motion.
-Following~\cite{Kutasov:2003er}, we expect to get the effective Lagrangian evaluated {\it on-shell} to be given by the disk partition function, with the time-like zero modes kept unintegrated:\footnote{ More checks can also be made from the worldsheet, using S-matrix computations in the tachyon background~\cite{Niarchos:2004rw}.}
+Following~\cite{Kutasov:2003er,Niarchos:2004rw}, we expect to get the effective Lagrangian evaluated {\it on-shell} to be given by the disk partition function, with the time-like zero modes kept unintegrated:

-This relation does not of course determine completely the off-shell effective Lagrangian, however, when one gets recurrence relations of the form~(\ref{eq:first_sol}) for its series expansion, it allows to determine the coefficients $a_{0}^{(n)}$, at each order.
-One can also test whether any proposal for the effective Lagrangian of the system is compatible with the worldsheet description.